rishabh01solanki/RNN-Forex/README.md

 ## Data Loading and Preprocessing

-The data is loaded from a CSV file named 'one_day.csv'.
+The data is taken from Forex trade Dataset (2020-2023).
 The data includes stock prices for a given day, where the `X` variable represents the features (input data), and the `y` variable represents the target (output data).
 The features are standardized using the `StandardScaler` from `sklearn.preprocessing`.
 The data is then split into training and test sets.

 ## Model Building and Bootstrapping